-7.8.
-Credits
+6.8 Credits

-7.8.1.
-Overview
+6.8.1 Overview

 As shown in section 6, the calculation of contributions payable requires the council to assess whether any credits shall apply.
 There are two types of credit.
 The first relates to development contributions that have already been paid in the past.
-For instance, a development may have paid contributions at the subdivision stage, and these must be taken into account if any reassessment occurs at subsequent stages.
+For instance, a development may have paid contributions at the subdivision stage, and these must be taken into account if any further or additional development triggers reassessment at subsequent stages.